Reid Wilson, MD

 Accepting new patients

 Dr. Reid Wilson knows what it’s like to play through the pain, and today he tries to make sure none of his patients has to face that struggle.

-Wilson is one of three orthopedic surgeons at One Health Orthopedics and said he especially enjoys working with younger athletes because of his past experience.
+Wilson is one of three orthopedic surgeons at Owensboro Health and said he especially enjoys working with younger athletes because of his past experience.

 “I played high school football and baseball and then I played college football.
 I had an injury my junior year requiring surgery and over the next couple of years I continued to have problems with one thing or another requiring a couple surgeries.
 I eventually realized I wasn’t big enough to continue playing football at the level I wanted to play,” Wilson said.
 “I was interested in medicine and I was an athlete.
 Staying injured from one thing or another led me to identify orthopedics as something I really enjoyed.”